 Oslo is a picturesque little city with short distances.
-Many of the inner-city sightseeings can be found within walking distance from each other.
+Many of the inner-city sightseeing can be found within walking distance of each other.

-Another way to make your way around the city if of course to use the metro.
-“T-banen” in Oslo is the country’s only metro and consists of 101 stations spread on five lines.
+Another way to make your way around the city is, of course, to use the metro.
+“T-banen” in Oslo is the country’s only metro and consists of 101 stations spread over five lines.

-Our favorite, however, is the ferry transport.
-Between March and October you can take the ferry to places like Bygdøy peninsula, where many of the museums of the city are to be found.
+Our favourite, however, is the ferry transport.
+Between March and October, you can take the ferry to places like Bygdøy peninsula, where many of the museums of the city are to be found.
 They depart from City Hall, Pier 3.
 If you want to go to Bygdøy during winter, bus 30 departs daily.